SAS-MAX0/W/README.md

 - **Location Search**: Users can enter a location to fetch weather data.
 - **Dynamic Weather Display**:
   - Displays the temperature with an accompanying weather icon.
-  - Shows weather conditions (e.g., "Broken Clouds").
+  - Shows weather conditions ("Rain, sunny and ohters").
 - **Additional Weather Details**:
   - **Humidity**: Displays the current humidity level in percentage.
   - **Wind Speed**: Displays the current wind speed in kilometers per hour.